codenjoyme/codenjoy-mollymage/src/main/webapp/resources/mollymage/help/en/10-general-hints.md

 * Move to a free cell in the direction of the nearest chest.
 * Try to hide from future blasts.
 * Avoid ghost and other heroes.
-* Try to set the bomb so that it explode the box, ghosts or another heroes."
+* Try to set the bomb so that it explode the box, ghosts or another heroes.